antaldaniel/dataandlyrics/content/publication/listen_local_2020/index.md

   focal_point = "Left"
 +++

-Download the study {{% staticref "media/publications/Listen_Local_Feasibility_Study_2020_SK.pdf" "newtab" %}}in Slovak{{% /staticref %}} or {{% staticref "media/publications/Listen_Local_Feasibility_Study_2020_EN.pdf" "newtab" %}}in English{{% /staticref %}}.
+Download the study {{% staticref "publications/Listen_Local_Feasibility_Study_2020_SK.pdf" "newtab" %}}in Slovak{{% /staticref %}} or {{% staticref "publications/Listen_Local_Feasibility_Study_2020_EN.pdf" "newtab" %}}in English{{% /staticref %}}.

 In 2015, realizing the low visibility and income-generating potential of Slovak music, the legislation introduced an amendment to the broadcasting act to regulate local content in radiostreams.
 The Slovak content promoting policy was well-intended but not based on any impact assessment, and it reached its goal only partially.

 The Slovak broadcasting quotas in comparison with other national quotas a very simple, and they are impossible to measure, which makes both compliance and enforcement very difficult.
-Radio editors do not get any help to find music that fits into the playlists and fulfil the quota obligations – in many cases, it is impossible for them to find out if a song actually meets the quota requirements.
+Radio editors do not get any help to find music that fits into the playlists and fulfill the quota obligations – in many cases, it is impossible for them to find out if a song actually meets the quota requirements.
 For the same reason, neither is enforcement possible.

 Another deficiency of the broadcasting quotas is that because of its fuzzy target, it is not clear whom it tries to help, and it has few friends.
 It is unclear how performers, composers or Slovak music producers can benefit from the system.
 Furthermore, it only helps a few genres, and it decreases the chances of other Slovak music in instrumental and non-Slovak language genres (for example, classical, jazz, rock) to be heard.